 “Insightful and haunting!
 Vividly portrayed characters undertake a suspenseful journey of uncovering and fighting a corporate conspiracy.” – Elena Sandovici, author of Dogs With Bagels

-To read the opening chapters of this book, click here.
+To read the opening chapters of Way of the Serpent, click here.

 Jonathan Swain is headed back to where he was seven months ago, back when the world still existed.
 It’s early spring 2127 as he sets out in search of his plutocrat grandfather’s archives, determined to discover the truth about the old man’s role in the disastrous world that was.
 Accompanied by a Hopi artist and a genius fifteen-year-old with a sketchy past, Jonathan’s quest takes him first to Dallas, Texas, and then to Costa Rica, where he learns that the future of humankind may depend on what he finds.

 Recall Chronicles available on Amazon and at leading independent bookstores: In Austin at Book People, Malvern Books, Bookwoman, and at Half Price Books N. Lamar (local authors shelf).
 In Houston at River Oaks Bookstore.
 In San Antonio at The Twig Book Shop.
 In Dallas at Deep Vellum Bookstore.